go-dew/dew/README.md

 ## What is Command Bus?

 A command bus is a design pattern that separates the execution of commands from their processing logic.
-It provides a way to decouple the sender of a command from the handler that processes it, allowing for better separation of concerns and modularization of code.
-The Command Bus pattern is not a one-size-fits-all solution, but we believe that the command bus pattern would be one of the best choices for developers who are looking for a way to structure their applications in a more organized and maintainable way.
+It decouples the sender of a command from the handler, enhancing code modularization and separation of concerns.

 You can find more about the command bus pattern in the following articles: